ryankopf/colony/CONTRIBUTING.md

 Thank you for considering contributing to COLONY!
 We welcome contributions from everyone.

-By contributing to this project, you agree to license your contributions under the terms of the MIT License.
+By contributing to this project, you agree to license your contributions under the terms of the MIT License and the Apache 2.0 license.
 Additionally, you grant the project owner, Ryan Kopf, a license to use your contributions for any purpose without any additional restrictions or obligations.

 ## How to Contribute